Turn your 1-star reviews into 5-star results

 Most negative reviews don’t come so nicely wrapped for marketing uses.
 Often, they are from frustrated customers, and they deserve your attention and to be taken seriously.
 But a bad review isn’t the worst thing that could happen to your business.
 Hopefully, they are far and few in between, but regardless of their frequency, listening to their legitimate concerns will pay dividends in the future.
 In fact, 70% of complaining customers will return if you resolve their concerns.
 That may be out of your hands (it’s not like you can change a mountain terrain) or it may be a matter of tweaking a few things to deliver an entree that’ll knock your socks off.
 You won’t know if you don’t listen and join the conversation your customers are already having.

 As you comb through and processes your reviews, keep an eye out for reviews that seem negative, but define your business.
 If you’re a spicy food establishment, a one-star rating because your food is too hot may be the rallying call your best customers are looking for.

 Also be sure to check out our post on managing negative online reviews or request a free demo of Womply’s small business software to see how you can manage all your reviews on multiple platforms from one convenient location.
 We’ll also show you how to automate some of the work that comes with managing reviews so you can protect your reputation without adding to your workload.

 Did you enjoy “Turn your 1-star reviews into 5-star results”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.